snoyberg/posa-chapter/warp.md

 For a HTTP session to get a static file,
 Warp calls `recv()`, `send()` and `sendfile()` only (Fig warp.png).
-`open()`, `stat()`, `close()` and other system calls can be committed thanks to cache mechanism described later.
+`open()`, `stat()`, `close()` and other system calls can be committed thanks to cache mechanism described in Section XXX.

 We can use `strace` to see what system calls are actually used.
 When we observed behavior of `nginx` with `strace`,